Beta testing lets you put your product in front of end-users before release to gauge sentiment and gather relevant feedback.

 3. Beta Product Launch

-Like actual product launches, beta product launches involve distributing installation packages to participants.
+Like actual product launches, beta product launches involve.
 This also means supporting their introduction to the release.

 This serves as a training exercise for releasing the full product, so you can use the beta launch to refine your onboarding process.
 You’ll also need to inform participants of the scope of the test and share your bug logging methods with them.